iamDebtanu/LLM_Correctness_Detection_Legal/README.md

-# 🧠 Hallucination Detection – LLM Hidden State Attribution
+# 🧠 Correctness Detection – LLM Hidden State Attribution

-This repository contains **Hallucination.py**, a script designed to collect hidden activations, attention outputs, and Integrated Gradients explanations from large language models (LLaMA, Falcon, OPT).
+This repository contains **llm_Inference_ECHR.py** and **llm_Inference_ILDC.py**, scripts designed to collect hidden activations and attention outputs from large language models (LLaMA, Mistral, Qwen) for ECHR and ILDC datasets.
+The extracted internal representations are subsequently used to train correctness detectors (CDs).
+The training scripts and related classifier codes are provided in the `store_classifiers_all` directory.
+The trained CDs are applied to identify potentially incorrect predictions.
+The corresponding LLM+CD inference pipelines are available in the `llm_HD_Inference_code` folder.
-It supports multiple datasets and chunked execution for large-scale hallucination analysis.
+It supports chunked execution for large-scale correctness analysis.

 ---

 ## 🚀 Features

-- Supports LLaMA, Falcon, and OPT models
+- Supports LLaMA, Mistral, and Qwen models
-- Yes/No QA with strict question templates
 - Works with multiple datasets (`ECHR`, `ILDC`)
 - Extracts:
   - Fully connected (MLP) activations